Temple of gastronomy

 In 2017, the restaurant celebrates its 225th anniversary.

-In 2019, Pavillon Ledoyen enters the very closed circle of the most MICHELIN starred establishments in France.
-With the announcement of its first MICHELIN star to L'Abysse and those maintained for the gastronomic restaurant Alléno Paris, Pavillon Ledoyen becomes to second most MICHELIN starred establishment in France, with 4 MICHELIN stars.
+In 2020, Pavillon Ledoyen becomes the most MICHELIN starred independent establishment in the world thanks to the announcement of the second MICHELIN star to L'Abysse, the first MICHELIN star to Pavyllon and those maintained for the gastronomic restaurant Alléno Paris.

 A bit of history...